The mystery supermarket angel paying for people's groceries

 Dean Graham, 56, son of late Mainfreight rich-lister Neil Graham, said buying people's groceries or paying for their restaurant bills was something he did on a weekly basis around New Zealand.

-"It's just giving people something to put a smile on their face really.
+"It's just giving people something to put a smile on their face really," he said.

-"These days it's a lot of doom and gloom, and things are tough for a lot of people," he said.
+"These days it's a lot of doom and gloom, and things are tough for a lot of people."

 Graham's charitable acts have hit headlines in the past, alongside a brush with the law.